-The "Beaver Eradication Program" created under Act 630 of 1993 and coordinated by the Department of Finance and Administration and county governments is now the "Conservation District Beaver Control Program" administered by the Arkansas Natural Resources Commission through Arkansas' conservation districts.
+The "Beaver Eradication Program" created under Act 630 of 1993 and coordinated by the Department of Finance and Administration and county governments is now the "Conservation District Beaver Control Program" administered by the Arkansas Natural Resources Commission through Arkansas's conservation districts.

 Description of program:

 Act 1358 of 1997 appropriated $150,000 per year for two years to enable the Arkansas Natural Resources Commission to help control Arkansas' beaver population.
-Conservation districts will be reimbursed ten dollars per beaver for payments they make to certified beaver harvesters.
+Conservation districts are reimbursed ten dollars per beaver for payments they make to certified beaver harvesters.
 Reimbursements will be for beaver only, though district plans may offer incentives for the control of other nuisance animals.
 Note: Once the appropriation is spent, reimbursements will stop.

 To receive money through the Conservation District Beaver Control Program, conservation districts must submit a district beaver control plan to the Commission by September 1, 1997, which complies with Subtitle XX, of Title II of the Commission's rules.

 Before harvesting may begin, the Commission must approve the district's plan which: